fegarciatejada/Le-NetTrafficSign/README.md

-# Traffic Sign Classification Using Le-Net Architecture in Keras
+# Traffic Sign Using Le-Net in Keras

 ## Project Overview